 - 120g grated carrot (any color will work, though orange is more traditional!)

 - Mix the butter & sugar with an electric mixer.

-- Add the eggs & vanilla extract, mix through until homogeneous.
+- Add the eggs & vanilla extract, mix throughly until homogeneous.

-- Finish by adding the raisins, walnuts and carrot.
+- Finish by adding in the raisins, walnuts, and carrot.